-Face-to-face examinations and corresponding preparatory activities are only permissible if they cannot be postponed until after 31 January 2021 for legal or factual reasons or if a postponement would be unacceptable to the candidates (Section 6 (1) of the CoronaSchVO).
+Face-to-face examinations and corresponding preparatory activities are only permissible if they cannot be postponed for legal or factual reasons or if a postponement would be unacceptable to the candidates (Section 6 (1) of the CoronaSchVO).

 The University Library will remain open for pick-up and delivery of previously ordered media and for returning media.
 Please find information about current regulations on the library’s website:

-University management appeals to all line managers in research and administration to allow staff to work from home wherever possible up until 31 January 2021.
+University management appeals to all line managers in research and administration to allow staff to work from home wherever possible up until further notice.
 We would like to request that, in consultation with their line managers, all staff make use of the established work-from-home regulations.